sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 ## History and deprecation

-Now we have seen what's partial-unification is all about, let's resume its history and what's going to happen:
+We have seen what's partial-unification is all about.
+Let's resume its history and what's going to happen:

-- the types partial-unification was introduced on April 2016 in the PR [#5102 | SI-2712 Add support for partial unification of type constructors](https://github.com/scala/scala/pull/5102) ([SI-2712 | Implement higher-order unification for type constructor inference](https://issues.scala-lang.org/browse/SI-2712));
+- the PR [#5102 | SI-2712 Add support for partial unification of type constructors](https://github.com/scala/scala/pull/5102) ([SI-2712 | Implement higher-order unification for type constructor inference](https://issues.scala-lang.org/browse/SI-2712)) introduced the partial-unification into scalac on April 2016;
-- on the 11 April 2018, the PR [#6309 | Partial unification unconditional](https://github.com/scala/scala/pull/6309) was merged in the compiler to use it by default and remove the flag!
+- the PR [#6309 | Partial unification unconditional](https://github.com/scala/scala/pull/6309) —merged in April 2018— enabled it by default and removed the flag.
 Why anybody would want to disable it anyway.
 It only brings fixes. :muscle:

-**Scala 2.12.6 will be the first release where -Ypartial-unification flag won't be needed.**
+**Scala 2.12.6 won't need the -Ypartial-unification flag anymore.**

 # Kind Projector

 Now we can tackle the other part of this article.
 The [kind-projector](https://github.com/non/kind-projector) is unrelated to the partial-unification and is more fun!
-It just happens that the combinaison of the two is verbose-code saving. (and let Intellij troubled with the correctness validation of the program)
+The combinaison of both features make the code really verbose saving. (and can sometimes let Intellij troubled when it tries to validate the code, red everywhere)

 As said, the kind-projector is simply a sbt plugin.
 It is NOT part of scalac for now, but this will [eventually arrive in Dotty/Scala 3](https://github.com/lampepfl/dotty/issues/2041) with some minor adjustements I guess. :pray: